Why study at SWC?

 Elena Dreosti and Adam Kampff describe The Last Black Box course for PhD students at the Sainsbury Wellcome Centre.
 To find out more about the Cajal Programme visit: www.cajal-training.org

-Once the first term begins, students in the SWC and Gatsby PhD programmes together attend Systems Neuroscience & Theoretical Neuroscience, an intensive lecture course in which SWC and Gatsby faculty take turns giving lectures from the angle of their area of expertise.
+Once the first term begins, students in the SWC and Gatsby PhD programmes together attend Systems Neuroscience and Theoretical Neuroscience, an intensive lecture course in which SWC and Gatsby faculty take turns giving lectures from the angle of their area of expertise.

-Year 2
+Year two

-Year 3
+Year three

-Year 4 and beyond
+Year four and beyond

 The last year, students complete their research and make a detailed plan for the time remaining until graduation.
 They write and submit their PhD thesis and sit a viva examination.